qatarigamer/Lain/README.md

 **Why replace Hayano?**

 Hayano is made to be a one-size-fits-all.
-With somr of the ideas floating around internally, we decided to rewrite the codebase to better suit us and certain other servers, with a modern design refresh.
+With some of the ideas floating around internally, we decided to rewrite the codebase to better suit us and certain other servers, with a modern design refresh.
 (Hayano looks too plain for me)

 ### Requirements